Bergerac (2025 TV series)

-Bergerac is a British crime drama television miniseries broadcast on UKTV in 2025.
+Bergerac is a British crime drama television series broadcast on UKTV from 2025.
 It is a reboot of the television series of the same name that ran on BBC One from 1981 until 1991.
 It aired on U&Drama and is available to stream for free on U from 27 February 2025.
-A second series was commissioned in April 2025.
+A second series was commissioned in April 2025 and was released on 16 April 2026.
+Plans for a third series were announced in August 2026.

+Synopsis

+Police detective Jim Bergerac solves crimes in Jersey.
+In the first series, while battling demons from his past and family issues, he is assigned to solve the murder of Cate, a female member of a wealthy family.